IIT-EnergySystemModels/openTEPES/doc/md/SolutionMethods.md

 1. **In parallel**: writes the LP file for the solver and sends the problems to a queue.
 It only works with the serial solver manager factory.
 2. **Sequentially (LP file)**: writes the LP file for the solver and solves each stage sequentially.
 3. **Sequentially (in memory)**: loads the problem in memory and solves each stage sequentially.
-It takes a lot of time to load the problem in memory.
+It takes a long time to load the problem in memory.

 ## Sector Benders decomposition